Home » Soup Recipes » Chicken Pastina Soup

 Overhead view of two white bowls filled with chicken and small pasta soup.

 The most important tip when making homemade chicken broth is to remove the foamy scum that rises to the top.
-Use a large spoon or a slotted spoon, which ever is easier for you, to gather it up and discard it.
+Use a large spoon or a slotted spoon, whichever is easier for you, to gather it up and discard it.
 Keep repeating until no more foam or scum appears on the surface and your broth will be clearer and tastier.

 Simmer the homemade chicken broth for at least 1 ½ hours to extract all the flavor from the chicken and vegetables.
 Be sure to taste the broth to check if it needs more salt.
 The cause of bland chicken broth is usually the lack of salt.